Flederossi/raosxd/README.md

 *Note: No compilation required :)*

 ## Boot it on a real machine
+To run it on real hardware there are two methods.
+### Method 1
-To run it on real hardware, you can flash the bootloader on an USB by running:
+Flash the binary on an USB by using dd:

 - Linux:
 ```